 You will need to be online to receive any automatic updates to your desktop applications.
 With every plan, you will need internet access to upload and access files on OneDrive.

 Are all the desktop applications compatible on Mac and PC?

 No, there are certain Microsoft 365 applications that are only functional on specific devices.
 PCs will be able to download Word, Excel, PowerPoint, Access, OneNote, Publisher, Outlook and Skype for Business.
 Mac users will only have access to Word, Excel, PowerPoint, Outlook and Lync.

 What’s the difference between Microsoft 365 and Office 2019?

 Purchasing Office 2019 gives users static versions of the Office suite like Word, Excel and PowerPoint.
 These versions can be installed on one device and are not updated automatically.

 Office 2019 does not include OneDrive, Outlook with a business email, or the other business applications like Booking, Invoicing, etc. that are available with the Business Premium and Premium Security plans from GoDaddy.

-Who should purchase an Office 365 plan?
+Who should purchase a Microsoft 365 plan?

-Office 365 was created with small- to medium-sized businesses in mind.
+Microsoft 365 was created with small- to medium-sized businesses in mind.